-As we mentioned, we utilized the microwave oven, National NE-EZ2, to conduct previous data measurement and food recognition.
-We also utilized other microwave oven (Panasonic NE-EH225) to conduct data measurement, processing and recognition with recognition distance of 5 m and down sampling frequency of 5 kHz.
-As for the difference between National NE-EZ2 and Panasonic NE-EH225, we show the spectrogram of two microwave ovens working in Figure 11, which is measured by spectrum-analyzing function of USRP at the distance of 30 cm from the door of the microwave oven.
-As we can see from Figure 11, the spectrum range of the leakage from the NE-EH225 is wider than that of the NE-EZ2 while the microwave oven is working.
+EH225) to conduct data measurement, processing and recognition with a recognition distance of 5 m and down sampling frequency of 5 kHz.
+As for the difference between National NE-EZ2 and Panasonic NE-EH225, we show the spectrogram of two microwave ovens working in Fig. 12, which is measured by the spectrum-analyzing function of USRP at a distance of 30 cm from the door of the microwave oven.
+As we can see from Fig. 12, the spectrum range of the leakage from the NE-EH225 is wider than that of the NE-EZ2 while the microwave oven is working.

 We select five kinds of food from Table 2 (curry sauce, dumpling, pizza, rice and water) and use NE-EH225 to heat them with 5 m recognition distance and 2 kHz down sampling frequency.
-For each food, we collect five sets of new raw data (by NE-EH225) and replace five sets of original raw data (by NE-EH225) out of the total ten sets.
+For each food, we collect five sets of new raw data (by NE-EH225) and replace five sets of original raw data (by NE-EZ2) out of the total ten sets.
 We conduct recognition with the same classifier of WEKA and 184 features, acquiring the recognition accuracy of 83.3%.
-With 138 features we achieve the recognition accuracy of 60.6%.
+With 138 features we achieve a recognition accuracy of 60.6%.
 As for utilizing the proposed recognition scheme with other microwave ovens, we suggest users provide the learning data after using the new oven for a certain period of time (a few months or so).
 With the new learning data, the proposed scheme can work with the new oven.